 Just watch this video from the University of Rochester to discover how watching movies about long-term relationships can cut the divorce rate by half...

 Did you take notice of the advice to talk about your own relationship after watching the movie together?

 Not sure at all that you want to save your relationship or marriage?
-This Relationship Compatibility Quiz will help you think through all the important issues so that you can make the right decision.
+My Complete Relationship Guide and Test will help you think through all the important issues so that you can make the right decision.

 Sorting out your 'personal stuff' is very likely to have a positive impact on your interactions with your partner.
 You may have been trying to pretend for years that you're over those emotional problems!
 However, deep down you know that they are still there.